-Last week, we talked about how most of the advice on recovering from childbirth assumes an “average” birth, which can be frustrating for everyone who doesn’t happen to be average (which is most people, btw).
-This week we’re going to talk about how a perineal tear or episiotomy might affect your recovery.
+Most of the advice on recovering from childbirth assumes an “average” birth, which can be frustrating for everyone whose experience doesn’t match this standard (which is most people, btw).
+For example, most advice assumes an uncomplicated vaginal birth, when roughly a third of US births are via cesarean.
+Also, a common “complication” of birth is tearing, so we’re going to talk about how a perineal tear or episiotomy might affect your recovery.

 I can confirm postpartum life is 90% better when you don't rip to your butthole.
 Baby boy: 1 point.
 Luna: 0— christine teigen (@chrissyteigen) May 20, 2018

-Luckily, most tears are 1st or 2nd degree, which don’t usually require surgery to fix, as 3rd and 4th degree tears might.
+Luckily, most tears are 1st or 2nd degree, which don’t usually require a procedure to fix, as 3rd and 4th-degree tears might.
 How fast you heal will definitely depend on how bad you tore, but everyone recovers differently.
 If you’re not sure if you tore (hey, there was a lot going on) or how badly, just ask your OB or midwife.
 Sometimes they gloss over this info, but it really helps to know so that you can manage your expectations for recovery.

 If your tear was 1st or 2nd degree, most likely you were stitched right up after delivery with local anesthesia.
-If it was 3rd or 4th degree, you may have had a separate surgery to repair the area.
+If it was 3rd or 4th degree, you will also be repaired immediately but it is a bit more extensive to repair the area.
 Either way, it’s going to be sore for at least a week, and potentially much longer depending on the severity.
-The actual incision should heal within 4-6 weeks (your doc will check on this at your postpartum check-up) and usually the stitches dissolve on their own.
+The actual incision should heal within 4-6 weeks (your doc will check on this at your postpartum check-up) and the stitches dissolve on their own.